asimakiskydros/QuaCiDe/README.md

 # QuaCiDe
 QuaCiDe (pronounced *cassidy*) is an intuitive, user-friendly quantum circuit designer made in HTML/JS/CSS/Python.
+Its simplistic design but powerful foundation aims to enable learning in the field of Quantum Computing and ease research and experimentation by liberating the user from technical demands, such as program installations, coding, scaling restrictions etc.

-## Installation
+## (Alpha-phase) Installation
-The present product is still in development phase, therefore to access it you'll have to run its files in a controlled IDE environment that offers and/or supports servers for HTML execution.
+The present product is still in Alpha development phase, therefore to access it you'll have to run its files in a controlled IDE environment that offers and/or supports servers for HTML execution.
 [Visual Studio Code](https://code.visualstudio.com/) running Live Server is recommended.
 Both [`base.html`](https://github.com/asimakiskydros/QuaCiDe/blob/main/base.html) and [`parser_script.py`](https://github.com/asimakiskydros/QuaCiDe/blob/main/parser_script.py)